The Resistance to Label Noise in K-NN and DNN Depends on its Concentration

-{\bf The impact of label noise:} The analytical expression predicts that neural networks are able to resist high levels of noise, but only if the noise is \emph{randomly spread} in the training set (i.e., the uniform and flip settings).
-In contrast, in the locally concentrated noise setting the network is expected to have no resistance to noise.
+{\bf The impact of noise concentration on DNN's resistance to label noise:} The analytical expression predicts that DNNs may resist high levels of noise, but only if the noise is \emph{randomly spread} in the training set (i.e., the uniform and flip settings).
+In contrast, in the locally concentrated noise setting DNNs are expected to have no resistance to noise.
 Note that indeed, this predicted behavior is demonstrated in the plots.
-In particular, our experiment shows that the \emph{uniform} noise setting is easier for the network to overcome than the \emph{flip} setting.
+In particular, our experiments show that the \emph{uniform} noise setting is easier for the network than the \emph{flip} setting.
 In the flip case, resistance to noise holds only until the noise level approaches 50\%.
 In the uniform noise setting, noticeable drop in accuracy happens only when approaching 90\%.
-This is due to the fact that in the flip setting, at 50\% there is a \emph{reversal of roles} between the correct label and the alternative labels, and the network ends up learning the alternative labels while ignoring the correct ones.
+This is due to the fact that in the flip setting, at 50\% there is a \emph{reversal of roles} between the correct label and the alternative labels, and the DNN ends up learning the alternative labels while ignoring the correct ones.
 In the uniform noise setting, however, the probability of the correct label being the plurality label is still higher than that of any of the other labels.
-Note that all these bahviours are in accordance with our theory.
+Note that all these behaviours are in accordance with our theory.